 “for masks approved in Bavaria [there] is neither a tighten nor a relaxation compared to the federal regulation”

 According to the legal justification for the new regulation of the Federal Infection Protection Act (§ 28b IfSG – see BT-Drs 19 / 28444, p.
 13, 4th paragraph), the approved respiratory protection masks (FFP2 or comparable) result from the annex to the SARS-CoV2 occupational health and safety regulation.
 In this appendix, CPA masks are expressly classified as comparable to FFP2.
-The Livinguard PRO MASK has been tested as a CPA mask.
+The Livinguard PRO MASK complies with CPA standards.
 Since the same rules should apply in Bavaria as in the federal government, we are therefore of the opinion that the Livinguard PRO MASK can also be worn in the corresponding areas of life in Bavaria.

 Livinguard provides documents about the certification for download.
 For an overview of the different mask types and certifications, see our FAQ and this infographic.